haseab/TiBA/README.md

  Now that these behaviours have been abstracted into something called **Behaviour 1**, I can just rename **Behaviour 1** into something like **Morning Routine**.

+### Different Classes

+- TogglApi
+ - This class does basic manipulation of user time data so that the algorithm is optimized